 Using chalk paint, paint the stack of pumpkins.
 You will probably need 3 coats of chalk paint.

-If desired sand the edges of the paint around the eyes and mouth of the pumpkins.
-I love the distressed look since it makes the pumpkins look a little bit like wood or stone.
+If desired, sand the paint’s edges around the pumpkins’ eyes and mouth.
+I love the distressed look since it makes the pumpkins look slightly like wood or stone.

 After the paint has dried, seal the paint with chalk paint wax or varnish.